NeutronStarDAO/ConstellationBook-English/src/3.ChainKey/Chainkey.md

 The first block of each epoch is a Summary Block.
 It is the beginning of an epoch, serving as a transition between epochs.

-It is key to the smooth running of each epoch.
-The Summary Block records important information about an epoch, such as which replicas have the right to produce blocks, who has the right to validate blocks, who has the right to sign messages, etc. Each epoch has different characteristics, and this information is updated every epoch.
+It is the key to the smooth running of each era.
+The summary block records important information about an era, such as which replicas are responsible for consensus, which replicas are responsible for random beacons, etc. during that era.
+Each era has different characteristics, and this information is updated at the start of each new era.

 The Summary Block provides base parameters and initialization information for an epoch.
 With the Summary Block as the cornerstone, the subnet can stably run throughout the entire epoch.
 It is like rules set before a competition, to let all players clearly understand their positioning and responsibilities.